xPlorinRolyPoly/CoderPadExampleChallenge/README.md

 This Repo contains the Example Challenge provided by https://coderpad.io/

-The solution provided in this repo is in Java.
+The solutions provided in this repo are in Java.